Optimal Horoball Packing Densities for Koszul-type tilings in Hyperbolic $3$-space: The Optimal Packing Densities of the Koszul Simplex Tilings

+\begin{proof}[Idea of proof] The two tangent horoball pieces are exchanged by reflecting across the midpoint of $(\xi_1, \xi_2)$.
+Varying the tangency point along this edge multiplies one volume by $e^{2x}$ and the other by $e^{-2x}$, keeping their product fixed.
+Adding the two contributions gives the $\cosh(2x)$ law.
+See our paper \cite{Sz12} for details. \end{proof}

-\section{The Optimal Packing densities of the Koszul simplex tilings}
+\section{The Optimal Packing Densities of the Koszul Simplex Tilings}

 In this section we determine the optimal horoball packing densities of the Koszul-type Coxeter simplex tilings in $\overline{\bbH}^3$.
-Table \ref{table:simplex_list} summarizes the tilings and their optimal packing densities.
-Fig. \ref{fig:lattice_of_subgroups_H3} shows the lattice of subgroups for the different commensurability classes of groups.
-The Witt symbols will denote the various $\Gamma$ groups.
+Table \ref{table:simplex_list} summarizes these tilings together with their optimal packing densities, and Fig.~\ref{fig:lattice_of_subgroups_H3} displays the lattice of subgroups corresponding to the different commensurability classes.
+Throughout, we use Witt symbols to denote the various groups $\Gamma$.